 Current Funding: “A Transfer Learning Framework for Creating Subject-Specific Musculoskeletal Models of the Hand” (R21 EB030068, NIH NIBIB Trailblazer R21 Award)

 Past Funding: “Learning Thumb Biomechanics from Large Simulation Datasets” (2019 Outstanding Researcher Award, NIH NCSRR Pilot Project)

-Current Funding: “Carpometacarpal Osteoarthritis: Towards Identification of Biomechanical, Neuromuscular, and Somatosensory Mechanisms” (CTSI NIH KL2 Scholar Program)
+Past Funding: “Carpometacarpal Osteoarthritis: Towards Identification of Biomechanical, Neuromuscular, and Somatosensory Mechanisms” (CTSI NIH KL2 Scholar Program)

 Current Funding: Working on it!